 For this recipe, I show you how to make poached chicken breast.
 You could also go with shredded rotisserie chicken to save time.

-Serve your enchiladas with sour cream or guacamole or hot sauce if you like.
+Top your enchiladas with shredded lettuce, squeeze of lime juice, sour cream or guacamole or hot sauce if you like.